-Nudges are a number of safe experiments, or do-able things, to move yourself along a scenic route to change, not necessarily in a straight line.
+This website is only concerned with nudges, or small, safe experiments, you can design for yourself.
+For me, nudges are safe experiments, or do-able things, to move yourself along a scenic route to change.
+It’s ‘scenic‘ as it does not necessarily follow in a straight line.

 It is not what you can do to others, but what you can do for yourself (with apologies to John Kennedy, and the Romans!).